kataras/iris/CONTRIBUTING.md

 - [Iris - mail](https://github.com/iris-contrib/mail/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).

-If your issue is a question then please ask the question on [Chat](https://kataras.rocket.chat/channel/iris).
+If your issue is a question then please ask the question on [community chat][Chat].

 ## Writing Good Bug Reports and Feature Requests